Top kayaking adventures in the Pacific Northwest [REVIEW]

 6. Kayaking a salt-to-fresh water elevator in Seattle

 Have you ever taken a kayak through a water elevator?
-At the Ballard Locks, you can experience the unique mix of engineering and natural beauty, making your transition from saltwater to freshwater an unforgettable adventure.
+At the Ballard Locks, in Seattle, Washington, you can experience the unique mix of engineering and natural beauty, making your transition from saltwater to freshwater an unforgettable adventure.
+My son and I loved this guided experience from a tandem kayak!

 7. Family tandem kayaking in a National Wildlife Refuge